 As the hybrid era came along in 2014, Red Bull were no longer at the top and Vettel struggled against his new team-mate Daniel Ricciardo.
 Sebastian looked for a new challenge in 2015 as he joined Ferrari with the hope of emulating his childhood hero Michael Schumacher.
 Vettel scored three wins in his first season with the team.
 A win-less year followed in 2016 as rumours of a tense relationship between Vettel and Ferrari swirled around the F1 paddock.
 Vettel’s frustrations came to a head with an ill-advised radio rant to race director Charlie Whiting during the Mexico Grand Prix.

 Ferrari, and Sebastian Vettel, returned to winning ways in 2017.
-The German stood on the top step of the podium five times and led the title race for the first twelve rounds of the season before his team seemingly imploded.
+The German stood on the top step of the podium five times and led the title race for the first twelve rounds of the season, before his team seemingly imploded.
+He gained plenty of media attention when his anger got the better of him once again in the Azerbaijan Grand Prix, in which he drove into the side of Lewis Hamilton’s car under Safety Car conditions.
 He tried everything he could to swing the championship back in his favour in Mexico, but it wasn’t enough to undo the damage that had been done over the Asian races.
-Losing his cool in Baku will most likely be his biggest regret from 2017.

 SEBASTIAN VETTEL’S F1 RECORD